The Mass Strike, the Political Party and the Trade Unions: Background

-Responding to revisionist critiques of her calls for radical revolution, stemming from the mass strike, for which she was called "bloody Rosa" and an imitation Joan of Arc, Rosa identified the trade-union leaders as the most dangerous vehicle for revisionism of the times.
+Responding to revisionist critiques of her calls for radical revolution, stemming from the mass strike, for which she was called "bloody Rosa" and an imitation of Joan of Arc, Rosa identified the German trade-union leaders as the most dangerous vehicle for revisionism of the times.
 She compared them to the radical Russian trade union leaders.
 She also compared them to Poland's trade union leaders and their actions to Polish actions on International Workers' Day.
-She further moved the debate about trade unions' roles in revolutions beyond the personal scope and out of its particular context by posing it as a question of relationship between trade unions and party.
+She further moved the debate about trade unions' roles in revolutions beyond the personal scope and out of its particular context by posing it as a question of the relationship between trade unions and party.
 In February 1906, responding to this challenge in theory, the SPD made an agreement with the trade-union leaders:the latter were officially accorded autonomy in all trade-union questions and the party in practice abdicated any right to enforce political policy on the unions without the latter’s full consent.
 The fact that the agreement was secret proved its departure from recognized and established practice.
-With this, the executive’s participation in the revolutionary atmosphere of 1905, already breathless and failing, had finally come to an end.Rosa responded to the party's revisionist stance by differing against official party opinions, using the events of 1905 to continue building theory around mass strike.
+With this, the executive’s participation in the revolutionary atmosphere of 1905, already breathless and failing, had finally come to an end.Rosa responded to the party's revisionist stance by differing against official party opinions, using the events of 1905 to continue building theory around the mass strike.
 She traveled around Germany and "In spite of an overload of literary and organizational work for the Polish revolutionary movement, and in spite of poor health, she unleashed a quite extraordinary spate of agitational work in Germany."
 However, Luxemburg spoke in such a way to give the impression that her speeches, calling for a need for flexibility in the party, were given with the Party's blessing rather than speeches in their opposition.
 Through this dispute, Luxemburg had pressed Russia's 1905 experience as an analogy for German usage further than anyone else.